 As you can see, using a crib is an important part of keeping your baby safe while they’re sleeping.

 Would you like for your child to become used to sleeping by themselves?
-If so, starting out in a crib is a great way to prepare your child to become an independent sleeper.
+If so, starting out in a crib is a necessary part of their nursery, and a great way to prepare your child to become an independent sleeper.
 Your child will learn to sleep alone, especially if they are used to sleeping in a crib from the start.
-That way you don’t have to transition baby from your bed to a crib.
+That way you don’t have to transition the baby from your bed to a crib.

 Looking for other tips to teach your baby to sleep independently?
-According to Nationwide Children’s Hospital, it helps to put baby down in the crib very drowsy, but not quite sleeping.
+According to Nationwide Children’s Hospital, you should follow the ABCs of safe sleep in a crib, have the baby Alone, on their Back, and in a Crib.
+Additionally, it helps to put the baby down in the crib very drowsy, but not quite sleeping.
 This helps your baby learn to fall asleep on their own.
 Plus, this practice can help your child learn to fall back asleep on their own if they wake up in the middle of the night.

 Ultimately, all babies are different and some are better sleepers than others.
 However, you can give yourself the best chance at encouraging your baby to be an independent sleeper by putting your baby to sleep in a crib.